knowron/docs/docs/Admin Documentation/documents_upload_guidelines.md

 # Document Upload Guidelines

+!!! success

+    We are always working on better ways to read and understand your documents and data.
+Do not hesitate to [reach out to our sales and support team](mailto:ask@knowron.com) in order to explore possibilities like **Optical Character Recognition (OCR)**, **Table Parsing** and other similar improvements.

 ## How KNOWRON Utilizes NLP to Analyze Documents

 At KNOWRON, our primary focus revolves around the utilization of Natural Language Processing (NLP) to comprehensively analyze documents.
-This involves working extensively with textual information, making text-rich data our particular area of expertise.
+This involves working extensively with textual information, making **text-rich data our particular area of expertise**.

 NLP forms the backbone of our document analysis process, enabling us to extract valuable insights and information from a wide range of textual documents.
 However, while we are actively working on expanding our capabilities to encompass various data types beyond text, it's important to note that there might be instances where our system might not fully support certain types of documents.
 This could potentially impact the effectiveness of your search experience within our platform.

-There are several common factors that could contribute to documents not being accurately extracted and analyzed by our system.
-Here, you'll find a list of the most frequent reasons why your document extraction might not achieve the desired accuracy:
+There are several common factors that could contribute to documents not being accurately extracted and analyzed by our system without premium add-ons. **Here, you'll find a list of the most frequent reasons why your document extraction might not achieve the desired accuracy**:

 #### 1. Uploading Scanned Documents or Images